Spin Density Matrix of the $\omega$ in the Reaction $\bar{p} p \, \rightarrow \, \omega \pi^0$

-The excellent agreement (with exception of the 600\,\mevc\, data caused by the low event numbers) between the results obtained with the two different methods can clearly be seen in Fig.~\ref{fig:sdmNeutral} for the neutral decay mode and in Fig.~\ref{fig:sdmCharged} for the charged decay mode.
+The good agreement between the results obtained with the two different methods can clearly be seen in Fig.~\ref{fig:sdmNeutral} for the neutral decay mode and in Fig.~\ref{fig:sdmCharged} for the charged decay mode.
+It is noticeable that in case of the PWA method the statistical errors are smaller in comparison to the Schilling method.
 The $\rho$-matrix elements show a strong oscillatory dependence on the $\omega$-production angle cos($\theta^\pbarp_\omega$).
 The $\rho_{00}$ and $\rho_{1-1}$ have minima and maxima for $\cos(\theta^\pbarp_\omega) = 0$ and $|\cos(\theta^\pbarp_\omega)| = 0.4$, respectively.
 The $\rho_{00}$-values averaged over the production angle are listed in Tab. \ref{tab:AveragedRho}.
 These values show a clear spin alignment effect ($\rho_{00} = 1/3$ would correspond to no spin-alignment).

-The results for the charged and neutral decay mode are in an overall good agreement for the beam momentum at 1940\,\mevc.
-Differencies are visible for the beam momenta at 900, 1525 and 1642\,\mevc.
-These inconsistencies might be caused by mar\-gi\-nal systematic uncertainties in the simulation or reconstruction procedure.
+The results for the charged and the corresponding neutral decay mode are in an overall good agreement for all beam momenta.
+However, differences are visible which are in particular strongly depending on the production angle.
+These inconsistencies are more significant for the results obtained with the PWA method due to the relatively small statistical errors and might be caused by systematic uncertainties in the simulation and reconstruction procedure.